 Finally, after the report is submitted to the PCT Department, it goes through a final formal review which ensures the proper issuance of the report by checking formalities related to what is stated in the S&E guidelines.
+This is made by means of filling a checklist of formalities.

-- bij) As it was previously stated, the Quality Assurance Mechanism includes the use of specific databases which record the result from the quality reviews and therefore the level of fulfillment of every examiner regarding ISA/IPEA activities.
-This registry allows the identification of findings and also detection of non-conformities, with the proposed preventive or corrective actions in order to follow the result of implementing these actions to correct the practice and continuously improvement. - eiii) The internal quality system for ISA/IPEA activities considers a procedure for correcting and amending any flaw raised during the product quality control.
+- ii) As it was previously stated, the Quality Assurance Mechanism includes the use of specific databases which record the result from the quality reviews and therefore the level of fulfillment of every examiner regarding ISA/IPEA activities.
+This registry allows the identification of findings and also detection of non-conformities, with the proposed preventive or corrective actions in order to follow the result of implementing these actions to correct the practice and continuously improvement. - iii) The internal quality system for ISA/IPEA activities considers a procedure for correcting and amending any flaw raised during the product quality control.
 This includes the record of any non-conformity raised during the review which allows the development of preventive or corrective actions.
 The result of the implementation of these actions will be monitored in order to evaluate the effectiveness of actions taken in the long term.